AxonneQ/dbd-steamapi-proxy/README.md

 #### Available Calls:
 1. `/?steamid=<INSERT STEAMID64>` - fetches a JSON file containing game statistics for given steamid profile*.

-    *Note: Game details setting on a given profile must be public in order to get the stats.
+    *Note: Game details setting on a given Steam profile must be public in order to get the stats.
 Otherwise `500 Internal Server Error` status will be received from Steam API.

 2. `/?getPlayers` - fetches total amount of online players currently playing Dead By Daylight.
 Only players who are logged in to Steam are taken into account.